Lawsuit Info Center / Car Accident Settlement Guide

 In most cases, a payout is only offered when the medical treatment is complete.
 Permanent injuries will influence the amount of compensation that you receive.
 If you’re working with an insurance company after a car wreck, let them know if you’re still going through medical treatment.

-Calculating a car accident payout is not an exact science.
+Calculating a car accident settlement is not an exact science.
 There are many factors that make your case different from others, even if they seem similar at first glance.
-A lawyer, the insurance company, and possibly the courts will need to look over the facts of your accident to make a fair determination of what your car accident payout will look like.
+A lawyer, the insurance company, and possibly the courts will need to look over the facts of your accident to make a fair determination of what your car accident settlement will look like.

 If your accident only resulted in damage to your vehicle, the policy limits of the at-fault driver (or your insurance) limits your reimbursement.

 Damages for pain and suffering are only awarded if you have sustained physical injuries.
 You will need to be examined by a medical professional after your accident to document your injuries.
 You should seek medical attention even if the accident isn’t severe.
 In many cases, injuries are not obvious right away and can develop days later.
 Get a medical assessment to check for internal or developing injuries.